 - change the advertised arrangements of any performance in the event of illness or any cause beyond our control

-If for any reason you are unable to use your tickets we offer a flexible exchange service.
-Tickets can be exchanged for another performance or for a credit voucher valid for six months.
-In order to take advantage of this service your original tickets are required to be received by us at least 24 hours before the performance (14 days for group bookings of 10 or more).
+If for any reason you are unable to use your tickets, we offer a flexible exchange service.
+Tickets can be exchanged for another performance or for credit valid for six months.
+In order to take advantage of this service, your original tickets are required to be received by us at least 24 hours before the performance.
+E-tickets are not required to be returned to us but we still require 24 hours notice.
+(14 days for group bookings of 10 or more).

 There is an administration fee of £2.50 per ticket for all ticket exchange services.